vanatteveldt/paperbidding/README.md

 Note: 20XX refers to the ICA year (so 2021 is for ICA 2021, i.e. unit planning in 2020), however this was not done consistently in the past.

 - `data/20xx_cm_volunteers.csv`: all people who volunteered to review (can be downloaded from the ICA submission web site as unit planner)
-- `data/20xx_cm_abstracts.csv`: all abstracts submitted to CM this year (can be requested from ICA, download from web site does not include all authors)
+- `data/20xx_cm_abstracts.csv`: abstracts submitted to CM this year *with all authors* (can be requested from ICA)
+- `data/2021_cm_abstracts_website.csv` : all abstracts submitted to CM this year *with type and keywords* (can be downloaded as unit planner)
 - `data/20zz_all_abstracts.csv`: file with older abstracts to all divisions to do the matching (last year can be requested from ICA, olders years are in shared google drive)

+Note that it's a bit annoying that half the info is in the abstracts emailed from ICA and the other half in the abstracts we can download ourselves, so hopefully this can be sorted at some point.

 You will also need the word embeddings file, which can be downloaded using: